 2. How do the animals treat each other?

 3. What does the moose do to the rabbit?

 4. Do you agree with what the rabbit and the raccoon did?

 Yesterday you watched a short film called 'The Bridge'.
 The film had no speech in it but we were able to understand what the characters were feeling or thinking by their expressions and actions.
 Today we would like you to look at the scenes on the worksheet opposite which have been taken from the film.
-You need to decide what the animals are thinking or saying in each scene.
+You need to decide what the animals are thinking or saying in each picture.
 Fill in the speech and thought bubbles and try to be creative with what they could say to each other!
-You do not need to use speech marks ( "" ) today or 'said' words as you are writing inside speech bubbles.

 Once you have watched the PowerPoint presentation, you will need to use your comic strip from yesterday to begin writing your playscript.
 You will need to add in stage directions too.
 Your playscript needs to make sense to someone who hasn't seen the film 'The Bridge' so make sure you read it to yourself to make sure you describe what is happening throughout the scene - every action the characters make in the film, should be written as a stage direction in your playscript.